 Kathy Kopiec, M.S.W., M.A.

-Kathy Kopiec has 18 years of experience in program evaluation and applied social science research with substantive knowledge in mental health services and...
+Kathy Kopiec has nearly 20 years of experience in program evaluation and applied social science research with substantive knowledge in mental health services...

 - Chi Connie Park, Ph.D., M.A.
 Senior Research Associate